geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 And then export spec is equivalent to a JIT command queue.
 So what I don't want to see really like ever in TinyGrad is the same structure repeated but slightly different.
 So you're welcome to refactor these core structures.
-And this is the stuff that really adds...
+And this is the stuff that really adds..
 The problem with writing stuff that doesn't use the core structures is stuff will change and then your stuff will break.
 Whereas if you use the core structures and someone wants to update the core structure, the responsibility is on them to fix it.

 ##### **Hooved** [[00:37:52](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=2272)]